veeneck/ryan.blog/content/blog/a-lot-changes-in-six-years.md

 [This pen by Brad Frost](https://codepen.io/bradfrost/pen/sHvaz) helped me navigate the waters.
 I was happy with how the implementation went until I realized that every single design decision will have to be combed over and designed for 4+ screen sizes.
 Ugh.
 Then, [some devices have specific considerations](https://webkit.org/blog/7929/designing-websites-for-iphone-x/).
 Double Ugh.

-I took this approach to [manage CSS breakpoints with a SASS mixin](https://css-tricks.com/media-queries-sass-3-2-and-codekit/).
+I took this approach to [manage CSS breakpoints with a Sass mixin](https://css-tricks.com/media-queries-sass-3-2-and-codekit/).
 I now see the date of 2012 on that article.
 Where has the time gone?
 Anyway, so far it's still working fine.
 Is there a better solution now?

 ### Codepen Helps

+Fortunately, with all of this CSS/responsive nonsense, [Codepen](http://codepen.io) is a huge help.
+I wasn't uncommon for me to have 3 pens open at any given time while working through issues.
+But an unexpected benefit was in creating my own pens.
+It forced me to clean up the code before "publishing" it.

-Both in finding snippets, and forcing yourself to clean and test code before posting snippets.
-In turn, this increases the desire to separate CSS into different files for typography, forms, etc. Just doing one simple task slowly, methodically, and correctly sets the stage for a better project.
+Cleaning up the code naturally made we want to set up Sass.
+Before I knew it, I had files for [typography](https://devinhunt.github.io/typebase.css/), forms, constants, layout along with section specific CSS.
+I mention that to point out that just doing one simple task slowly, methodically, and correctly sets the stage for a better project.

 ### Codekit Still Does The Job (JQuery Too!)